-The thesis must be prepared under the supervision of the major professor.
+The thesis must be prepared under the supervision of their program advisor.

-Committee consists of three faculty members—advisor, at least one additional faculty member from interdisciplinary theatre studies, and one other member.
+The thesis committee consists of three faculty members—their advisor, at least one additional faculty member from Interdisciplinary Theatre Studies, and one other member.

 The M.A. program is designed to be completed in three to four semesters of full-time study.
-Students may request a variance in this time frame by approval of the research faculty.
+Students may request a variance in this time frame by approval of the program steering committee.